-Did you know short surveys that take less than 3 to 5 minutes to complete are our new standard and best practice for market research?
+Did you know online surveys that take less than 3 to 5 minutes to complete are our new standard and best practice for market research?

 However, depending on the type of study, market research companies may suggest condensing the survey down to 15 or even 10 questions.

 Check out these three benefits of shorter surveys below!